priyanshukrgupta/AI-Powered-Meeting-Task-Management-Portal/README.md

 Transcript:

 ```
-Tejas should prepare the UI design.
+Priyanshu should prepare the UI design.
 Deadline is Monday.
 ```